This is Part 3 of My Big Fat Autoimmune Mess! series. The other posts in this series include:

-Given this progress, I am hoping this newest autoimmune condition won’t even have time to be named… because it will disappear, just like my Hashimoto’s, within the next year or two.
-And I plan on sharing every step of the way, even the failures, so we can all learn and help one another to heal.
+Given this progress, I am hoping this newest autoimmune condition won’t even have time to be named… because it will disappear, just like my Hashimoto’s.
+To see how I made so much progress, click below to read the next post in this series:

 LIKE THIS POST?
 SHARE IT AND SAVE IT TO YOUR FAVORITE PINTEREST BOARD!

 Hi!
 I’m Anna, co-founder of Healthy Habits Reset.
 After managing my own autoimmune diseases using lifestyle, habit, and mindset changes, I now work to teach others how to navigate the treacherous and confusing journey of chronic illness living.
 I firmly believe YOU hold the power to question, think critically, and become your own rock-solid advocate in a world full of unhealthy habits.
 Consider me, and my husband, Frank, your autoimmune disease health coaches.
 Are you ready?!